 If you aren’t sure there will be a meeting, please check www.SADfor.us or contact a senators’ staffer and ask.

 The rally topic often translates into questions for the senators’ staffers: but no one sets the subject for what we talk about at the meeting with the staffers.

 People come from all around the Seattle area with questions and comments: random questions, obvious questions, whatever works for them.
 It’s a great way to hear peoples’ concerns, be reminded of legislation we may not know about and learn about the legislative process.
 Sometimes, the staffers are limited in what they can answer (they cannot answer political questions), but I often research the question and share information on this site.

 It’s extremely helpful to hear from those who work professionally in politics – and from other Indivisible groups.
 Please remember that our senators work for us and that the most effective way to communicate with them is in person.
 Bring letters and your concerns.
 Their outreach directors are paid for just doing this: communicating with us.
 More about contacting members of Congress here.

 We also follow Indivisible principles like this one: https://www.indivisible.org/resource/dream-action-planning-guide/#GOALS – but that is not to say that we all agree about what we prioritize to talk about.

 Please email Holly at info@SADfor.us if you have a question that you would like asked in the meeting and you can’t make it.

 The meetings cannot be audio- or video-recorded, so an attendee takes notes from everything that is discussed in the meeting: and we then edit in more details about the information, and potential pertaining actions.
-Meeting notes for the most recent meeting are posted here; they often include additional information researched after the meeting.
-Notes from previous weeks are at the archive page.
+Notes are posted after the meeting on Facebook.
+Notes from archived weeks are at the archive page.